Ruth Greenglass: Later life

 She rejoined her husband after his release from prison in 1960, and they lived in New York City under assumed names with their children.

 She died on April 7, 2008, at the age of 83, a fact that became widely known only when the government, numbering her among the deceased witnesses, released her grand jury testimony a few weeks later.
 David Greenglass died in 2014, aged 92.

 Reliability

 The truth of Ruth Printz Greenglass's testimony at the Rosenberg trial has been questioned.

 In September 2008, her grand jury transcripts were released and showed that when testifying before the grand jury in August 1950, she was asked, "Didn't you write the information down on a piece of paper?"
 She replied, "Yes, I wrote the information down on a piece of paper and Julius Rosenberg took it with him."

-At the trial she testified that Ethel had typed up the notes about the atomic bomb.
+At the trial, she testified that Ethel had typed the notes about the atomic bomb.